Kōzō Okamoto

-Biography
+Early life and recruitment

-Kozo Okamoto is the youngest child of a school principal.
-His older brother is Takeshi Okamoto, a member of the Red Army Faction, which hijacked an airliner in March 1970 to North Korea.
+Okamoto was born on 7 December 1947 in Kumamoto as the youngest child of six children.
+His father was a school principal, and his mother was a teacher who died from cancer in 1966.
+His older brother was Takeshi Okamoto, a member of the Red Army Faction, which hijacked an airliner in March 1970 to North Korea.
+After failing entrance exams to get into Kyoto University, where two of his older brothers had been studying, Okamoto enrolled in Kagoshima University, where he participated in protests against the Vietnam War.
 He was a 24-year-old botany student when he was recruited to the Japanese Red Army.
-He was later detained in Lebanon.
-During his stay in Lebanon, Okamoto converted to Islam.
-He later requested to convert to Judaism while he was in an Israeli prison.